Scapa Flow and the Churchill Barriers

 Isle of Burray, Scapa Flow, Orkney.

-Churchill Barriers #3 and #4, from Glimps Holm to Burray and from Burray to South Ronaldsay, respectively.
+Churchill Barriers #3 and #4, from Glimps Holm to Burray, and Burray to South Ronaldsay, respectively.

 For my self-guided tour, I started by taking a bus from Stromness to Kirkwall, and then connecting to another bus heading south onto South Ronaldsay by way of the A961 across Burray.